Topographic-Robot/Project-STAR-Documentation/contributing/code_style/project_structure.rst

 General Guidelines
 ------------------

-- **Modular Structure**: Keep each module self-contained, with source and header files in separate directories.
+- **Modular Structure**: Keep each module self-contained, with source files in the module directory and header files in `include/`.

 - **Consistent Naming**: Follow naming conventions for files and directories to maintain a consistent structure.